 ISO 50001 (energy management system) certification.

-End of May 2013, a team of auditors of Quality Austria reviewed our Integrated Management System.
+End of May 2019, auditors of Quality Austria and CIS reviewed our Integrated Management System.
 All our existing certifications were renewed for another three years.
 The fact that we voluntarily subject ourselves to such stringent international standards gives our owners, our employees, our partners and in particular all Viennese residents the confidence that environmental protection and sustainable resource management play a predominant role in all our wastewater treatment processes.

 EMAS is the abbreviation for Eco Management and Audit Scheme, also known as EU Eco-Audit or Eco-Audit.
 EMAS was developed by the European Union and is a Community eco-management and audit scheme for organisations that seek to improve their environmental performance.
 The EMAS Regulation (Eco-Audit Regulation) underlines the role of industry in assuming responsibility for its direct and indirect impacts on the environment.
 In October 2007, ebswien hauptkläranlage Ges.m.b.H. received the Certificate of Registration for the Eco-Management System EMAS (EC Regulation No. 761/2001).
 On 11 January 2010, a new EC Regulation (No.1221/2009, in short EMAS III) came into force, in which the previous regulations were summarised and amended.
 The obligation for companies to inform the public about their environmental performance has remained unchanged.
 We meet this obligation with our Environmental Statements, which are released annually.